Pacific Rim (franchise): Pacific Rim: The Black (2021-2022)

 In November 2018, an anime-styled animated sequel series was announced to be in development.
 Craig Kyle and Greg Johnson serve as co-creators and co-showrunners.
 The plot follows the events of Uprising, and centers around a perfectionist teenage boy and his naïve younger sister, who together pilot an abandoned Jaeger to desperately cross the dangerous landscape inhabited by Kaiju monsters, in an attempt to find their missing parents.
 The project is a joint-venture production between Legendary Entertainment, Legendary Television, and Polygon Pictures, and released as a Netflix Original Series.
 The series is distributed via streaming exclusively on Netflix.
 The series was ordered for two seasons.

 The Black culminated with a second and final season, released in April 2022.

 Untitled prequel series

 In August 2024, Legendary announced that a live-action prequel television series is in development.
 The plot will explore the origins of the events which launched the franchise in the 2013 original movie.
 Eric Heisserer will serve as creator, showrunner, writer and executive producer for the series, which will be a joint-venture production between Legendary Television, and Chronology Entertainment.
 In April 2025, it was announced that the series had found distribution through Amazon Prime Video, with Amazon MGM Studios joining as a production company.

-Other media

-State of Survival crossover

-In 2024, the mobile game State of Survival ran a summer-long crossover event based on the Pacific Rim franchise, primarily focused on the theatrical films.
-The event began in June 2024 and lasted until the following August.

-The crossover event featured the Kaiju Knifehead and Jaeger Striker Eureka from the first film and Jaegers Gypsy Avenger and Obsidian Fury from the second film.